 Day 2 – Butt & Legs 12:30 with Louis

-(Before) This is always the scariest class.
+(Before) Legs day is always the scariest day.
 I booked in for 12.30 to give myself as much recovery time as possible before Barry’s again tomorrow.

 (After) Louis’ class was intense!
-I felt pushed to the limit.
-Still, I would say I gave this one 110%.
-I sprinted on 10.5!
-That’s the highest speed I’m willing to go.
-The 12 scares the shiz out of me.
+I really felt pushed to the limit.
+I would say I gave this one 110%.
+I even sprinted on 10.5!
+That’s the highest speed I’m willing to go because the 12 scares the shiz out of me.
 I did 20 minutes of foam rolling when I got home.
-Foam rolling is the best thing you can do for your legs, but I so happen to find it really hard and really annoying.
-I’ve also booked myself in for a 45 minute Thai massage to help with the recovery, because legs.
+Foam rolling is the best thing you can do for your legs, but I happen to find it really hard and really annoying.
+I also booked myself in for a 45-minute Thai massage to help with the recovery, because legs.
 2 down, 5 to go.

 Day 3 – Chest, Back & Abs 17:30 with Olly T

 (Before) Waking up, I feel pain.
+A lot of pain.
 Ok, so maybe the Thai massage was not the best idea I’ve ever had.
-She ground into my shoulders and back so hard they feel stiffer now than before.
-Although she did say to me, “you only book 45 minute?
+She ground into my muscles so hard they feel stiffer now than before.
+The masseuse hilariously said to me, “you only book 45 minute?
 You need 10 hour!”
 It’s gotta be bad when you get home from a massage and ask your fiancé for another massage.

 (After) Olly T is hardcore.
 If yesterday was hard, today was too hard.
 While I tried my best to keep up, I ran 1 point slower than the speed he asked for in some parts.
-Because my legs.
+Because my legs!!
 I knew this would happen after leg day.
-My leg muscles are swollen and sore, and this is a marathon, not a sprint!
-With 4 more days to go… I know I have to listen carefully to my body.
-I still pushed, I still sweat buckets.
+My leg muscles feel super swollen and sore and I have 4 more days to go… I still pushed, I still sweat buckets.
 But I held back a little and gave it 90%.

 Day 4 – Abs 16:15 with Taylor